 ears, not four.
 Stereo didn't save am.
 Pssa's didn't.
 Talk did!
 Cable hasn't killed free tv, and DSS hasn't killed cable!
 ALL are still here, in smaller percentages, is the guess.

 We will have more information at our hands in the future!

 Everything is still here and will be, but in smaller portions!
 Why would anyone want to go back?
 "THE FUTURE IS GOING TO BE FANTASTIC!"

 I've learned from my mistakes and the mistakes of others.
 To rip a contributor/reporter for this or that, to tell a reporter they reported too much or tell someone "you never heard that" is something you'll never hear from me.
 The stupid comments, wise remarks or stupidity one sees that passes in some venues is uncalled for.
 It's sophomoric.
 I'm not an adolescent and never liked "cliques."
 A congrats on a new state or province is fine.
 Congrats on #1000.
 Don't rip the contributor and then complain that nobody reports.
 It gets old.
 Hello!
 Infight amongst yourselves and pull others down.
 One thing: an editor is an editor.
 A few I've encountered think they are God Almighty.
 We are all expendable and in 50 years how much of this will matter?
 Another thing the editor might want to learn: how to say "thank you".
 A please and a thank you can take you pretty far in life!
-When was the last time you've gotten one of those?
+When was the last time you've received one of those?
 Well, they're "too busy!"